-Butcombe is a typical Somerset house, complete with a 14th century 3-bay medieval open hall, heated by an open hearth fire rising from the ground floor to the soot’d roof timbers.
-The house is predominantly built of local materials, the beautifully coloured Mendip and Draycot stone, along with mullioned windows and door arches, and exposed timbers throughout.
+Butcombe Farm is a typical Somerset house, complete with a 14th century 3-bay medieval open hall, once heated by an open hearth fire rising from the ground floor to the soot’d roof timbers.
+The house is predominantly built of local materials, with beautifully coloured Mendip and Draycott stone, along with mullioned windows and door arches, and exposed timbers throughout.

 The parish of Butcombe is evidently an ancient settlement since it was established at the time of the Doomsday Book in 1066.
 There have been many changes and additions to the building over the years, including a 17th century service wing and kitchen, still today retaining some of the original doors and cupboards.

-Today, Butcombe is no longer a working farm but is used as a family home.
+Today, Butcombe is no longer a working farm but is used as stunning holiday accommodation, available throughout the year.